Bumps race: Organisation

 The ultimate achievement in such a competition is to finish first in the overall order; that crew is said to be 'Head of the River'.
-This is only realistically possible for crews starting a bump race in the top 5 places.
+This is only realistically possible for crews starting a bump race in the top few places.
 A more attainable goal for most crews, apart from moving up towards the headship, is to bump up a place (or more) on each of the four days.
 The crew is said to have "won its blades", or achieved blades.
 Traditionally, members of such a crew can purchase a rowing oar in the crew colours and inscribed with the crews' names and the boats they bumped to hang on their wall.
 Conversely, crews that go down four places win a wooden spoon, achieving spoons.
 The bottom crew at the bottom of the last division is known as the 'Tail of the River'.
 A bumps chart is a graphical representation of the week's results; each boat's fortunes can be traced as its line on the chart rises and falls.

 At Cambridge, the most successful college boat club over the four days of the May Bumps is awarded the Pegasus Cup, sponsored by Milton Brewery.